Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 On the other hand, a coroutine isn't bound to a specific thread.
 It can suspend on one thread and resume on another, so many coroutines can share the same thread pool.
 When a coroutine suspends, the thread isn't blocked, and it remains free to run other tasks.
-This makes coroutines much lighter than threads and allows running millions in one process without exhausting system resources.
+This makes coroutines much lighter than threads and allows running millions of them in one process without exhausting system resources.

 ![Comparing coroutines and threads](coroutines-and-threads.svg){width="700"}